UAE Arrival Paperwork Guide | Documents to Translate First

 New job, new city, new everything.
-But before you settle in, there's a stack of documents waiting for you.
-And most of them need to be sorted before you can do basic things like rent an apartment or drive legally.
+But before you settle in, there is a stack of documents waiting for you.
+Most of them need to be sorted before you can do basic things like rent an apartment or drive legally.

 1. Your driving license